I am a Child of God

 This workshop helps you identify and understand the post-abortive woman and then leading her though the steps of confession, forgiveness, and real freedom that only Christ can offer.

 The church and church leaders have a biblical responsibility toward the vulnerable and children.
-This session author Chris Moles will discuss both social and theological considerations of the impact of domestic violence on children.
+In this session author Chris Moles will discuss both social and theological considerations of the impact of domestic violence on children.

 In this session author Chris Moles will teach how to give real help, hope and healing to victims of domestic abuse.